Health in the United Kingdom: Cancer

 There were 361,216 cancer diagnoses in 2014 in the United Kingdom.
+Breast cancer is the most common cancer in the UK (around 56,000 women and 375 men are diagnosed with the disease every year).
 Cancer Research UK estimates that 15% of UK cancers are caused by smoking, and 3-4% of UK cancers are related to alcohol consumption.

 Mental health

 In 2014, the Adult Psychiatric Morbidity Survey reported that 17% of those surveyed in England met the criteria for a common mental disorder.
 About 37% of those were accessing mental health treatment.
 Those more severely affected were more likely to be accessing services.
 In 2017 a survey found that 65% of Britons have experienced a mental health problem, with 26% having had a panic attack and 42% said they had suffered from depression.

-Benefit cuts and sanctions "are having a toxic impact on mental health" according to the UK Council for Psychotherapy.
 Rates of severe anxiety and depression among unemployed people increased from 10.1% in June 2013 to 15.2% in March 2017.
 In the general population the increase was from 3.4% to 4.1%.

 Suicide

 5,608 and 5,675 people aged 15 and over died by suicide in 2009 to 2011 respectively.
-The share of deaths percentage wise in which suicide has contributed to has roughly remained under 1% since the 1990's.
-The most recent figures for 2019 show that suicides made up 0.9% of deaths in the United Kingdom.
+The share of deaths percentage wise in which suicide has contributed to had roughly remained under 1% since the 1990s.
+2019 figures showed that suicides made up 0.9% of deaths in the United Kingdom.
+The suicide rate rose by 6% in England between quarter 4 of 2022 to quarter 4 of 2023.
+In 2023, 6,069 deaths by suicide were registered just in England and Wales (i.e. excluding Scotland and Northern Ireland), marking the highest suicide rate in England and Wales since 1999.

+Suicide is the leading cause of death for men under the age of 50 in the United Kingdom.